Entering the world of Machine Learning

 After reading this post, you won't only know beyond the basics of MLaaS, but you will also have a clear understanding of the main MLaaS providers out there and the comparative benefits each of them may have for you according to your business's particular needs.

 Keep in mind: choosing an MLaaS provider is like choosing any other service provider – you’ve to understand your needs and if the platform can meet those needs.
 If you're feeling a bit lost in terms of what you need to know, here is some guidance in terms of what steps you need to take to integrate automation into your processes.
 At the end of the day, whatever choice you make, MLaaS providers make it cost-efficient to employ Machine Learning for your business.

 Intrigued?
 There's more.
 Besides covering all the questions you had about the benefits of MLaaS, we will also give you an MLaaS vendor map covering major players in the market.

-By way of a formal definition, Machine Learning as a service is an umbrella term for several cloud-based platforms that offer tools such as natural language processing, face recognition, data visualization, predictive analysis, data modelling APIs, and deep learning.
+By way of a formal definition, Machine Learning as a Service is an umbrella term for several cloud-based platforms that offer tools such as Natural Language Processing, face recognition, data visualization, predictive analysis, data modeling APIs, and Deep Learning.

-Essentially, ML comprises of three steps that explain its working:
+Essentially, ML comprises three steps that explain its working:

 Description - Data is gathered and then described and delivered in charts and graphs.